vds/GoIntermediateTraining01/README.md

-# Go Intermediate Training - Exercise 01
+# Go Intermediate Training - 01
 This repository contains notes for Go intermediate exercise for classes/workshops.
 The goal is to build a Ted (ted.com) video downloader.